 - The National and Regional Climate Adaptation Science Centers.
 This program is responsible for developing the science and tools to address the effects of climate change on land, water, wildlife, fish, ecosystems, and communities.
 These centers play a vital role in addressing the impacts of unique weather patterns on ecosystem health across the country. - The National Wildlife Health Center.
 This USGS-wide program investigates national and international wildlife health issues, including the spread of zoonotic pathogens, such as the virus that causes COVID-19.
 Zoonoses-diseases that spread from wildlife to humans-can pose serious threats to human health and cause significant disruptions to the economy. - Cooperative Research Units (CRUs).
-CRUs are located on 40 university campuses in 38 states.
+CRUs are located on 43 university campuses in 41 states.
 These research centers are a cost-effective way for USGS to leverage research and technical expertise affiliated with these universities to conduct actionable research, provide technical assistance, and develop scientific workforces through graduate education and mentoring programs. - Environmental Health Research.
-The Toxic Substances Hydrology and Contaminant Biology programs work collaboratively with other USGS Mission Areas, and with many external collaborators to study environmental contaminants and pathogens in the environment and provide the critical science needed to help Federal, State, and local government agencies, the private sector, non-governmental organizations, and other stakeholder groups protect fish and wildlife health. - Research on ecosystems of concern.
+The Toxic Substances Hydrology and Contaminant Biology programs work collaboratively with other Mission Areas, and with external collaborators to study environmental contaminants and pathogens and provide the critical science needed to help Federal, State, and local government agencies, the private sector, non-governmental organizations, and other stakeholders protect fish and wildlife health using a One Health approach that recognizes the interdependence of human, animal, and ecosystem health. - Research on ecosystems of concern.
 This research is a critical component of efforts to restore and manage important national resources, such as the Everglades and the Chesapeake Bay.
 The Changing Arctic Ecosystems initiative conducts research on wildlife and habitat responses to ecosystem change in the Arctic to inform land and species management decisions and address the needs of Arctic residents, including Native communities.